LangProc/langproc-2017-lab/1-regexes/readme.md

 - The program takes as an input argument an ASCII regular expression, which can contain the following constructs:

-  - Character literals (but not character ranges)
+  - Character literals (but not character ranges).

+    - Character literals only include the alphabetic letters, numbers, and underscore, so each literal must match `[a-zA-Z0-9_]`.

+    - The dot construct will not appear, as it is syntactic sugar for a character range containing all characters.

   - One-or-more (but not zero-or-more)